Documentation

 2. SystemSculpt opens a chat tab, attaches the note, and shows processing status.

-3. Request the summary format you need, then save the chat back to the vault.
+3. Request the summary format you need, then confirm the conversation in Chat history.

 Convert a PDF and ask follow-up questions